Isle Royale National Park

 Day 5 starts with a water taxi to Hidden Point, where we will hike to Lookout Louise, up to Mt.
 Franklin via Greenstone Ridge, and return to the lodge on the Tobin Harbor Trail.
 On Day 6 we will taxi to Daisy Farm and take the Rock Harbor Trail back to the lodge.

-On Day 7, our final day, there will be options to rent a canoe or kayak, to hike to Threemile campground loop, or just sit back and enjoy the island’s beauty.
-After lunch, we will board the boat back to Copper Harbor and then drive back to Houghton and the conclusion of the tour.
+On Day 7, our final day, there will be options to rent a canoe or kayak, to walk the Threemile campground loop, or just sit back and enjoy the island’s beauty.
+After lunch, we will board the boat back to Copper Harbor and then drive back to Houghton and the conclusion of our Isle Royale National Park hiking trip.

 |Day 1||Van transfer to Marquette, hike to Sugarloaf Mountain||3|